Skip to Content

 A tiny hole that you may not have seen a branch made that will soon become a larger rip by the wind.
 Check your tunnel regularly, making sure to repair any holes using repair tape.

-Cleaning is a definite thing to do to extend the life expectancy of the polytunnel.
+Cleaning is a definite thing to do to extend the life expectancy of the Polytunnel.

 Another aspect we recommend keeping in mind is to be careful of other gardening essentials.
-For example, the simple garden cane is a known nemesis to the polytunnel.
-As great as they are for keeping tomato plants in place, the tips are just as great at puncturing a hole in a properly tensioned plastic cover.
+For example, the simple garden cane is a known nemesis to the Polytunnel.
+As great as they are for keeping tomato plants in place, the tips are as great at puncturing a hole in a properly tensioned plastic cover.

 Children And Pets might have to be steered away from polytunnels to extend their life expectancy.

 Owners have been known to ban all pets from their polytunnels.
 If you leave the doors wide open, you may want to consider placing a layer of prickly holly leaves to keep them away.
-You can also build a fence around your polytunnel or a gate at the entrance.
+You can also build a fence around your Polytunnel or a gate at the entrance.

 You may have taught your children to be very careful and respect the area around your tunnel.
 Their friends, however, may not be.
 Therefore, your best option would be to make the area out of bounds.